Answers to frequently asked questions about the MRCOG Part 1, the first stage of the RCOG's membership exam

 The College cannot advise you on this matter.
 Please contact the relevant consulate for information about any visa requirements before applying for the exam.
 If you need a letter from the Examination Department confirming your attendance at the exam, please inform us when applying for the exam, and ensure that you apply in good time.

 The regulations state that candidates who withdraw their application for a particular exam after the closing date, or who fail to appear, shall forfeit the exam fee.
-This means the College can’t refund your entry fee after an exam’s closing date and your candidature for the exam will remain.
+The application forms include a reminder of this regulation.
+This means the college cannot refund your entry fee after an exam’s closing date and your candidature for the exam will remain.
+The College cannot make changes or transfers of centres after the closing date.
 If you fail to attend the exam, your entry will not be counted as an attempt.

 Once you have successfully completed your exam, the details of your award from the College, including date, are regarded as ‘public’ information.
 For candidates in the UK specialty training programme, results will be made available to LETBs/deaneries as well as the GMC.
 They may also be released to bona fide third-party enquirers (for example, other educational bodies or prospective employers).
 No information is supplied via the telephone.